- Dept Admin

 The sequence of compulsory comprehensive examinations will normally begin in the Spring quarter of the first year of graduate study, except for students holding a M.S. degree in Physics, who must begin the sequence in their first Winter quarter.

-Students entering the program without an M.S. degree, but with a year or more of graduate course work completed at another accredited institution, are required to consult the Department Chair to establish their examination time line.
+Students entering the program without an M.S. degree, but with a year or more of graduate course work completed at another accredited institution, are required to consult the Department Head to establish their examination time line.
 Typically the following rules apply:

-Students who enter the graduate program and are not able to start the graduate Quantum Mechanics course sequence and/or the Electricity and Magnetism course sequence in their first year may petition the Department Chair for a delay of their first required examination.
+Students who enter the graduate program and are not able to start the graduate Quantum Mechanics course sequence and/or the Electricity and Magnetism course sequence in their first year may petition the Department Head for a delay of their first required examination.